CrypticOS/casm/README.md

 prt "Hello, World."
 jmp top

-; In order to compare two values: var a 'A' equ a 'B' mylbl ; this will not jump
+; In order to compare two values/variables: var a 'A' equ a 'B' mylbl ; this will not jump
 mylbl: